 - Take on debt

-This is one of the most common business trust problems advisors underestimate.
+This is one of the most common business trust challenges advisors underestimate.

 What Sophisticated Advisors Often Underestimate